ETHZ-TEC/exot_wiki/app_apk/intent-proxy.md

 ---

 ## Purpose
 The Android Intent Proxy is a service that runs in the background and will translate and forward incoming intents, which are directed torwards applications used within the context of ExOT.
-This allows us to provide an uniform intent interface to the driver, and communicate with applications that require more complex intents (budled extras).
+This allows us to provide an uniform intent interface to the driver, and communicate with applications that require more complex intents, for example bundled extras.

 ## Sending an intent to the proxy